Student Rights and Conduct

 - The name of the person or organization against whom the complaint is made

-- The specific charges of misconduct
+- The specific allegations of misconduct

 - A detailed statement of the circumstances and evidence